 The British are coming to Ireland in droves.
 In 2018, they accounted for a third of its 10.9 million visitors (that’s 3.8 million trips made by UK citizens).
 The UK is practically neighbors with Ireland, but that’s far from being the only reason why the British love the Emerald Isle.

-Ireland is on many travelers’ bucket list because of its dramatic sea cliffs, fascinating landscapes, spectacular cultural sites, and pubs galore.
+Ireland is on many travellers’ bucket list because of its dramatic sea cliffs, fascinating landscapes, spectacular cultural sites, and pubs galore.
 Of the hundreds of places to see and things to do, these are some you shouldn’t miss.

 Drive, walk, or hike along picturesque cliffs